open-telemetry/opentelemetry-java-instrumentation/instrumentation/spring/README.md

 ### Create two Spring Projects

 Using the [spring project initializer](https://start.spring.io/), we will create two spring projects.
 Name one project `MainService` and the other `TimeService`.
 Make sure to select maven, Spring Boot 2.3, Java, and add the spring-web dependency.
-After downloading the two projects include the OpenTelemetry dependencies listed above.  and they will be dealing with time.
+After downloading the two projects include the OpenTelemetry dependencies listed above.

 ### Main Service Application